noojee/acceloapi/README.md

 	AcceloFilter filter = new AcceloFilter();
 	filter.where(new Eq("email", staffEmailAddress));

 	// Use the universal getByFitler
+	//
+	// You will use getByFilter most of the time.
+	//
 	List<Staff> = new StaffDao().getByFilter(acceloApi, filter);

 	// get a staff member by id